g-leech/argmin-gravitas/_posts/2018-08-31-consent-as-evidence.markdown

 Call knowing something with enough confidence to do something prima facie bad as a result, _overknowing_.
 My claim is that we don't even overknow the _sign_ of another person's valence, without their honest report.

-(This might change a bit when welfare biology advances, giving us another source of evidence about the value of a state, but it'll never be countermanded unless we discover some <a href="{{pearce}}">far-out materialist theory</a> that lets us empirically measure the value of a conscious state.)
+(This might change a bit when welfare biology advances, giving us another source of evidence about the value of a state, but it'll never be countermanded unless we discover some <a href="{{pearce}}">far-out theory</a> that lets us empirically measure the value of a conscious state.)

 <br>